svhawkins/B-Minor-Compiler/README.txt

 - [test_codegen] --> TODO
    * Tests the code generator at a 'program' level, using test programs

-*they were originally all together, but I kept running into memory issues, the issue went away once splitting them apart.
-(stack overflow perhaps?)
+These are seperate rather than together for debugging purposes.

 ****************************
 HIDDEN SYMBOLS

-symbol_table.h/.c now has an additional structure to hold these hidden symbols: Hidden_table.
+symbol_table.h/.c now has an additional structure to hold 'hidden symbols': Hidden_table.
+Hidden symbols are used for string labels.
 Pretty much a typedef hash table.

+The hidden table is an additional field of the Symbol_table structure.
+The hidden symbols are generated seperately from the rest of the declarations.

 Additional functions have been added for Hidden_table: